AbraWalker/bootcamp-dei-project/README.md

 - As a person who works in HR, I want a clear list of guidelines and practices to make an environment comfortable for LGBTQ+ staff.
 - As an ally, I want resources with information to support LGBTQ+ people and learn more about LGBTQ+ rights.
 - As a user, I want to be able to access this site on any device, so I can share it to other interested users.
+- As an LGBTQ+ person, I would like the option to keep updated with LGBT+ news.
+- As the site owner, I want the site to be as accessible as possible to a wide number of potential users.

 ## DESIGN